Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Methods

 where the superscripts $E$ and $B$ correspond to the spheroidal (electric-like) and toroidal (magnetic-like) modes, respectively.
 It follows that any vector field $\vec{V} (\alpha, \delta)$ defined on the sphere can be expanded on the VSH basis as

 with $s_{\ell m}$ and $t_{\ell m}$ are complex expansion coefficients.
-Within this framework, Vector Spherical Harmonics provide a powerful and flexible tool for studying the statistical and physical properties of quasar proper motions, as demonstrated in several previous works \cite{ Gwinn_1997, Vityazev_2009, Titov2011, Mignard:2012xm, Klioner2021, Klioner2022}.
+Within this framework, VSH provide a powerful and flexible tool for studying the statistical and physical properties of quasar proper motions, as demonstrated in several previous works \cite{ Gwinn_1997, Vityazev_2009, Titov2011, Mignard:2012xm, Klioner2021, Klioner2022}.

 With VSH, we can already assess the impact of some systematic (and astrophysical) effects on astrometric solutions from the magnitude of the dipole contributions, i.e. the first order terms in the expansion.
-The term proportional to $\vec{Y}_{1 m}^E$ (spheroidal harmonic) is associated to the acceleration toward the Galactic center that the Solar System is experiencing, whereas the term $\vec{Y}_{1 m}^B$ (toroidal harmonic) is related to a rotation of the reference system (or a rotation of the universe).
+The term proportional to $\vec{Y}_{1 m}^E$ (spheroidal harmonic) is associated with the acceleration toward the Galactic center that the Solar System is experiencing, whereas the term $\vec{Y}_{1 m}^B$ (toroidal harmonic) is related to a rotation of the reference system (or a rotation of the universe).
 While the Galactic drift is an astrophysical effect that cannot be eliminated from astrometric measurements \citep{Klioner2021, Brown2025}, an ideal telescope should not exhibit any rotation of the reference frame (assuming that our universe is not rotating related to Mach’s principle \citep{Schiff}).

-Secular effects to proper motion due to passing GW are expected at quadrupole order $\ell = 2$.
-Assuming that such effects are caused by a stochastic background, one can relate the magnitude of total quadrupole power (from both \textit{E} and \textit{B} modes) to the the energy density of the GWB in the universe $\Omega_{GW}$ in the following way \citep{Darling2018}:
+Secular effects in quasar proper motions induced by passing GWs are expected to have their dominant contribution at quadrupole order $\ell = 2$.
+Assuming that such effects are caused by a stochastic gravitational-wave background (SGWB), one can relate the magnitude of total quadrupole power (from both \textit{E} and \textit{B} modes) to the energy density of the SGWB in the universe $\Omega_{GW}$ in the following way \citep{Darling2018}:

 which in our adopted cosmology is equivalent to:

 where $P_2$ is the square of the total quadrupole power,